Work-From-Home-Tech/wfht-ansible/README.md

 ## Using wfht-ansible
 1) clone the wfh-ansible repository
-2) Add the wfht-ansible/roles directory to your $HOME/.ansible/ansibl.cfg file role path
+2) Add the wfht-ansible/roles directory to your $HOME/.ansible/ansible.cfg file role path ex. roles_path=/home/user/wfht-ansible/roles
 3) Use the test file for each role as an example playbook

 ### tailscale